 Sometimes running the executable results in an error that a plugin cannot be found.
 In that case LD_LIBRARY_PATH needs to be set as follows:

 Please Contact us if you run into an issue not listed below.

 SWIG (from Homebrew) is likely version 4, which sometimes causes a SEGFAULT when trying to run feasst.
 Try SWIG version 3 instead.

-Sometimes CMake has trouble finding anaconda, and if you use SET_PYTHON_PATH described above, you may need to look out for the .dylib instead of .so
+Sometimes CMake has trouble finding python, and if you use SET_PYTHON_PATH described above, you may need to look out for the .dylib instead of .so

 CMake and SWIG versions are usually too old.
 Try the command cmake3 instead of cmake.
 Otherwise, install SWIG 3.